oac-tree/oac-tree-training/EPICS_meetings/spring_2025/overview.md

 * Basic intro to GUI: file explorer, editor and execution
 * oac-tree-server and client
 * Basic control nodes and their use: e.g. Listen for monitoring procedures, Fallback for regular operational tasks, etc.
+* Optional exercises using Greenhouse example
-* Greenhouse example: explain construction of the simplest exercises
+  * explain construction of the simplest exercises
-* Guided exercises
+* Discussion